thedanicode24/sentiment-analysis-yelp/README.md

 ---

 ## Dataset and Setup
 - The Yelp review dataset was downloaded from Kaggle.
+It is also available [here](https://business.yelp.com/data/resources/open-dataset/).
 - Initially, only **1% of the dataset** was used to speed up experimentation and model tuning.
 - The entire dataset was then used to train the final model after model selection.

+⚠️ Downloading the dataset from Kaggle requires prior Kaggle API configuration.
+See: [Kaggle API Setup](https://www.kaggle.com/docs/api).

 ---